dtsdwarak/blog/collections/_posts/2019-08-05-nVidia-Does-Hate-Linux.md

 <br/>

 Most of the choices were obvious.
-While I could've gone with the latest Ryzen 3000 series CPU, I didn't know how well the support was.
-Also, since I am yet to figure how I'll be using this CPU (definitely not extensive gaming) I didn't want to burn all my cash for a top-of-the-line costly choice, when I had a cheaper alternate(Ryzen 2000s) which more than compensated for what I would want.
+Though I could've gone with the latest Ryzen 3000 series CPU, I didn't know how well the support was.
+Also, since I am yet to figure how I'll be using this CPU (definitely not extensive gaming) I didn't want to burn all my cash for a top-of-the-line costly choice, when I had a cheaper alternate(Ryzen 2000s) that more than compensated for what I would want.
 Price point is also the reason I went with AMD than Intel.
 Motherboard, ironically is a gaming motherboard which I'm guessing will prove useful if and when I plan to upgrade the parts.
 [NVMe](https://en.wikipedia.org/wiki/NVM_Express) based M.2 SSD disks are not a luxury anymore.
 The write speed is consistent between 600-750 MBps which translates to dramatic performance in boot and file access times.
-(Theoretically though they can touch 1GBps.
-Not sure which part of the read check below is a mistake though. :( ).
+Reads touch over 4 Gigs per second, which I'm guessing is a screw up with the script I wrote.
+Theoretically though they can touch 1GBps.

 ```bash
 $ sync; dd if=/dev/zero of=/tmp/tempfile bs=512M count=10 oflag=dsync status=progress;